mariemelendez88/WebResponsive_HTML_CSS-freecodecamp/README.md

 For this project, you will build a tribute page for a subject of your choosing, fictional or real.

-### P11_CSSPseudoSelector-BalanceSheet - Learn More About CSS Pseudo Selectors By Building A Balance Sheet, Completed
+### P11_CSSPseudoSelector-BalanceSheet - Learn More About CSS Pseudo Selectors By Building A Balance Sheet
 You can use CSS pseudo selectors to change specific HTML elements.

 In this course, you'll build a balance sheet using pseudo selectors.
 You'll learn how to change the style of an element when you hover over it with your mouse, and trigger other events on your webpage.

-### P12_IntermediateCSS-CatPainting - Learn Intermediate CSS by Building a Cat Painting, Completed
+### P12_IntermediateCSS-CatPainting - Learn Intermediate CSS by Building a Cat Painting
 Mastering CSS positioning is essential for creating visually appealing and responsive web layouts

 In this course, you will build a cat painting.
 You'll learn about how to work with absolute positioning, the z-index property, and the transform property.

-### P13_ResponsiveWeb-Piano - Learn Responsive Web Design by Building a Piano, Completed
+### P13_ResponsiveWeb-Piano - Learn Responsive Web Design by Building a Piano
 Responsive Design tells your webpage how it should look on different-sized screens.

 In this course, you'll use CSS and Responsive Design to code a piano.
 You'll also learn more about media queries and pseudo selectors.